-- All members of staff are required to work within clear guidelines as laid out in school policies. - Staff should be aware of the school's Behaviour Policy, physical intervention should only be used when the child is endangering him/herself or others and such events should be recorded in the class orange file along with all witness accounts.
-Any injuries sustained should be recorded in the staff or pupil first aid file.
-Staff should be aware of the school's Behaviour policy.

-• Staff should be particularly aware of the professional risks associated with the use of social media and electronic communication (email, mobile phones, texting, social network sites etc.) and should adhere to the school's Online Safety and Acceptable Use policies.
+- All members of staff are required to work within clear guidelines within the staff handbook and the school's Code of Conduct. - Staff should be aware of the school's Behaviour Management and Physical Intervention Policies, and any physical interventions must be in line with agreed policy and procedures. - Staff should be particularly aware of the professional risks associated with the use of social media and electronic communication (email, mobile phones, texting, social network sites etc.) and should adhere to the school's Online Safety and Acceptable Use policies.